 Ease of Attaching Car Seat

+The Peg failed to impress for car seat attachment, which is a shame because it should work well with its native seat.
 The Booklet is only compatible with the Peg Perego Primo Viaggio 4-35 infant car seat.
 This car seat won an Editors' Choice award in our infant car seat review, but buying the Booklet will lock you into this seat even if you didn't plan to purchase it.
-We tested the Booklet with this car seat in our tests.

-There is no adapter required to use the infant car seat with the Booklet as the connection points are already part of the frame and standard seat.
-This combination has the advantages of not needing to mess with another component and that it can make a quick transition from infant car seat to toddler seat without any fuss.
-You do not need to remove the seat or the canopy to attach the seat, which is easier, but the seat and canopy add weight to the overall package that you can forgo with other options that work sans seat and sunshade.
-Given that the stroller weighs over 20 pounds, it could stand to lose a few for new moms who might be limited in how much they can lift after their baby is born.
+There is no adapter required to use a car seat with the Booklet as the connection points are already part of the frame.
+This combination has the advantages of not requiring an adapter, and it can make a quick transition from car seat to a toddler seat.
+You do not need to remove the seat or the canopy to attach the carrier, but they add weight.

-The Primo Viaggio 4-35 clicks onto the stroller with side connection points that take some practice and attention to line up correctly for a secure fit.
-We had to apply more pressure than we thought was necessary with a native seat, but once you get the sides lined up and push it into place, it is a verysecure feeling seat and total package.
-It is easier to release than install, but that isn't enough to draw the score high enough to be a real contender.
+The Primo Viaggio 4-35 clicks on the stroller with side connections that take some practice to line up.
+We had to apply more pressure than we think should be necessary with a native seat, but once you get the sides lined up and push it into place, it is verysecure.

 Weight and Folded Size